 Just doing research wasn't really enough – I wanted to see my research get used and have an impact.
-ISCRR provides a great opportunity to do that.
+This role provides a great opportunity to do that.

-At ISCRR we manage a portfolio of research ranging from occupational injury and disease prevention through to lifetime care/community rehabilitation for people with severe injury.
+In my previous role as CEO of Institute for Safety Compensation and Recovery Research (ISCRR) we managed a portfolio of research ranging from occupational injury and disease prevention through to lifetime care/community rehabilitation for people with severe injury.

-Our major funders are Worksafe Victoria and the Transport Accident Commission.
-They have pretty diverse groups of clients so we get involved in a wide range of projects.
+Our major funders were Worksafe Victoria and the Transport Accident Commission.
+They have pretty diverse groups of clients so we got involved in a wide range of projects.

-My personal pet project at the moment is a study comparing the return to work outcomes across all 15 different workers compensation jurisdictions in three countries (Australia, Canada and New Zealand).
-It is looking at the impact of policy settings on the return to work rates of injured workers, with the objective of identifying effective and ineffective policy.
+My personal pet project was a study comparing the return to work outcomes across all 15 different workers compensation jurisdictions in three countries (Australia, Canada and New Zealand).
+It looked at the impact of policy settings on the return to work rates of injured workers, with the objective of identifying effective and ineffective policy.

 Just submit the damn thing! (from one of my PhD supervisors).

 Since April 1998. plus I also spent three very enjoyable years studying here as an undergraduate arts student back in the late 1980s.
 So Monash has been a big part of my adult life.

 Without a doubt, providing networking and development opportunities to academic heads through the Academic Heads' Network and associated programs.
 I admire academic heads' fine minds, passion for their field of endeavour and academic achievements.